 Panamá Viejo, or Panamá la Vieja, are the remains of the original Panama City settlement that was looted by pirates in 1671 and subsequently burned down.
-It was declared a World Heritage Site in 1997 and is one of the top tourist attractions in Panama City.
+It is a World Heritage Site and one of the top tourist attractions in Panama City.
+This Panama Viejo Purple Travel Guide provides a self-guided walking tour of Panama Viejo in Panama City.

 Settled in 1519, it was the first permanent European settlement on the Pacific Ocean.
 In 1521, it was promoted to become a “city” and it became a launching point for expeditions to Peru and, later on, an important part of the route on which much of the gold and silver the Spaniards robbed from the natives was transported to Spain.